Arkham/juliu.is/content/blog/permutate-parsers/index.md

 - cid (Country ID)
 ```

 All the fields are required except for the `cid` field, which is optional.
+Note that the fields can be written in any order, this will be important
-Our batch is composed of multiple passports separated by empty lines:
+later.
+Our batch is composed of multiple passports separated by empty lines
+(our `input.txt`):

 ```plain
 ecl:gry pid:860033327 eyr:2020 hcl:#fffffd